AnyBody/anybody-tutorial/Scaling/lesson3.rst

 Next, please download the AnyScript file :download:`lesson3a.main.any <Downloads/lesson3a.Main.any>`.
-This file contains a model with two segments which contain the definition of a surface each, one for the source and one for the target bone.
+This file contains a model with two segments which contain the definition of a surface each, one for the source (bone color) and one for the target (yellow) bone.
 When we load this model, the Model View should show the following picture:

 .. image:: _static/lesson3/image1.png